bebop-001/FontDemo/README.txt

 that allows the user to change the font demo string.

 As downloaded, 3 fonts are included: HanaMinA, Takao and DroidSansJapanese.

+Tue Sep 25 09:39:05 PDT 2018
+Added show of bold, normal, italic attributes for each fontl.